timd/KiwiBaseProject/README.md

 KiwiBaseProject
 ===============

 A basic Cocoapods-based Xcode project including the Kiwi testing framework.
+This includes an Xcode workspace containing:

+* a basic single-view application with application and unit testing targets
+* a Cocoapods target
+* the Kiwi testing framework installed with Cocoapods

+No further installation process should be necessary, but the steps required are listed below:

-###Installation process
+###Installation process (if required)

 1. (If required) Install Cocoapods on your system
 1. Clone the project